decentraland/adr/content/ADR-186-place-identifiers.md

 ## Specification

-A Place is defined as an scene occupying a set of positions, each new deploy on an empty set of lands will receive a new virtual UUID.
+A Place is defined as a scene occupying a set of positions, each new deploy on an empty set of lands will receive a new virtual UUID.

 When a new deployment replaced an already existing scene it will keep the same virtual UUID if [the scene metadata](https://docs.decentraland.org/creator/development-guide/scene-metadata/#scene-parcels) meets one of the following criteria: